If you’ve skipped ahead then take a little look at Part One here, but if you’re ready to crack on with that wedding venue check list then go, go, go!

 But planning an outdoor wedding can be a logistical mission!
 Whether you choose to have a tipi, yurt or marquee it doesn’t matter, all outdoor weddings need a little more planning and there are additional things to consider and think about such as hiring in toilets and generators.

 Luckily for you one of our lovely venues, Sami Tipi, have written a book which covers all aspects of planning an outdoor wedding!
-You can read about the book here and you can buy direct from Amazon here.

 Here’s 3 simple tips from Sami Tipi: